ROOTS Week 2019. Photo by Eli Lakes (edits by Melisa Cardona).

 Alternate ROOTS’ mission is to support southern artists and organizers working at the intersection of art, community, and activism.
 Artistic Assistance provides direct support to individual artists and cultural workers in the South to enhance their skills, create unique Professionals, and build community.

-Two (2) funding cycles are offered – Professional Development and Professional Development.
+Two (2) funding cycles are offered – Professional Development and Project Development.

 hkhkhkhkhkhkhk Requests Begin